As a new freshman, this website provides important information on the course registration process for your first semester of enrollment at UB.

 What is the UB Curriculum (general education)?

 The UB Curriculum is a unique program of general education for all undergraduate students at UB.
-The new UB Curriculum will start with the incoming freshman/transfer class of fall 2016.

 How does my advisor know I’m ready for a particular course?